 LIFE OF DAVID

-A mining veteran of more than 40 years, David Anthony is a miner with a capital ‘M’.
-His most prominent position prior to Asante Gold was as head of operations for African Barrick, subsequently renamed Acacia Mining, which ran the Bulyanhulu and North Mara mines in Tanzania.
+Prior to Asante Gold, Anthony was head of operations for African Barrick, subsequently renamed Acacia Mining, which ran the Bulyanhulu and North Mara mines in Tanzania.
 He was also COO for West African gold exploration firm Cardinal Resources, which developed the Namdini mine.
 The company eventually attracted a $500m buyout by China’s Shandong.
 Anthony also has experience in South America working in Ecuador, Brazil, Chile and Argentina.
 He is a mining engineer with a BSc from Queen’s University in Ontario.